-If you have the dobutamine injection during the test:
+If you have a medicine (dobutamine or regadenoson) injection during the test:

 - You may notice your heart beating harder and faster, similar to when you are exercising.
 You may feel warm. - We stop the injection once your heart is working hard enough. - We continue to monitor your heart until the effects of the medicine have disappeared.
 This usually takes only a few minutes. - You may feel slightly sick or dizzy from the injection, but this goes away quickly after we stop the injection. - Please let your doctor know of any other side effects, or discomfort, you experience during the test.
-Your doctor will take care of any side effects, if needed.
+Your doctor will take care of any significant side effects by giving you appropriate medicine, if needed.